-I’ve documented my experiment with a topical baking soda treatment for skin cancer and posed the question of how sodium bicarbonate could be used internally for cancer treatments.
+We’ve documented my experiment with a topical baking soda treatment for skin cancer and posed the question of how sodium bicarbonate could be used internally for cancer treatments, most notably nebulizing baking soda for lung cancer treatment.
 It turns out there are plenty of theoretical approaches, which we will highlight here.

 First, let’s explore the effectiveness of sodium bicarbonate in treating cancer.
 David Mihalovic describes the environment of cancerous growth this way: